theborakompanioni/azure-docs.de-de/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

 <properties
-   pageTitle="Problembehandlung bei Clouddiensten mit Application Insights | Microsoft Azure" description="Erfahren Sie mehr über das Beheben von Clouddienstproblemen mithilfe von Application Insights zum Verarbeiten von Daten aus der Azure-Diagnose." services="cloud-services" documentationCenter=".net" authors="sbtron"
+   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron"